vesuxyz/docs/blog/2025-05-13-10-month-anniversary/index.md

 No action is required from your side.

 These updates do not have an immediate impact on your existing positions in Vesu's Genesis pool.
 However, you may observe elevated market activity as users take advantage of the new configurations such as the lower loan amount requirements or increased LLTVs, resulting in a change in Supply and Borrow APRs.

+With these conservative changes, the Genesis pool stays the core of lending on Starknet.
+Trusted for its stability and liquidity, the pool is now ready to support the next 10 months of growth.

 If you have any questions, please reach out on the Vesu [Discord](https://discord.gg/G9Gxgujj8T) or [Telegram](https://t.me/VesuChat).